keboola/developers-docs/extend/generic-extractor/publish.md

 For example, you might want to provide one configuration for incremental loading and a different configuration for full loading.
-The template UI also has the option to `Switch to JSON editor`, which displays the configuration JSON and allows the end-user to modify it.
+The template UI also has the option to `Switch to JSON editor`, which displays the configuration JSON and allows the end user to modify it.
 Notice that the JSON editor allows modification only to the [`config`](/extend/generic-extractor/configuration/config/) section.
-Other sections, such as [`api`](/extend/generic-extractor/configuration/api/) or [`authorization.oauth_api`](/extend/generic-extractor/configuration/api/authentication/#oauth) may not be modified by the end-user.
+Other sections, such as [`api`](/extend/generic-extractor/configuration/api/) or [`authorization.oauth_api`](/extend/generic-extractor/configuration/api/authentication/#oauth), may not be modified by the end user.

-You can review existing templates in their [Github repository](https://github.com/keboola/kbc-ui-templates/tree/master/resources).
+You can review existing templates in their [GitHub repository](https://github.com/keboola/kbc-ui-templates/tree/master/resources).
-If you feel confident, you can send a pull request with your templates, otherwise submit it when requesting [publication of your component](/extend/publish/).
+If you feel confident, you can send a pull request with your templates, otherwise submit it when requesting the [publication of your component](/extend/publish/).

 ## Example